 All players must be current U.S. Citizens, as well as current US Squash members.
-Players may only enter one division.

-3. U.S. Junior Silver Championships
+4. U.S. Junior Silver Squash Championships

 All players must be current U.S. Citizens or U.S. Residents, as well as current US Squash members.
-Players may only enter one division.

-Please consult the “U.S. Junior Championships Points Table” for the available points at the U.S. Junior Silver Championships.
+Please refer to the Accredited Junior Tournament Ranking Points Table for the available points at the U.S. Junior Silver Championships.

-4. U.S. Junior Bronze Championships
+5. U.S. Junior Bronze Squash Championships

 All players must be current U.S. Citizens or U.S. Residents, as well as current US Squash members.
-Players may only enter one division.

-Please consult the “U.S. Junior Championships Points Table” for the available points at the U.S. Junior Bronze Championships.
+Please refer to the Accredited Junior Tournament Ranking Points Table for the available points at the U.S. Junior Bronze Championships.

-5. U.S. Junior Open Championships
+6. U.S. Junior Open Championships